procrastimax/dataset-analysis-ppml/README.md

                         If this flag is set, the shadow models, even if they already exist.
   --force-stat-recalculation
                         If this flag is set, the statistics are recalucated on the shadow models.
+  --generate-ds-info    If this flag is set, dataset infos are generated and saved.
 ```